Fairfield Resisting Arrest Lawyer

 - Slowing or misdirecting an officer during pursuit

 The key concept in each of these examples is the idea of intent.
 A prosecutor can only obtain a conviction if they can show that a defendant intended to misdirect the officer.
-As a result, it may be possible to argue that a defendant did not know that the person was a police officer or that their supposed interference was merely a mistake.
+As a result, it may be possible for a Fairfield attorney to argue that a defendant did not know that the person was a police officer or that their supposed interference was merely a mistake.

 Let a Fairfield Resisting Arrest Attorney Take the Lead in Your Case